AliImrangang/AliImrangang/README.md

-# 👨‍💻 Ali Imran - Full-Stack Developer & IoT Specialist
+# 👨‍💻 Ali Imran  (Full-Stack Developer & IoT Specialist)

 Welcome to my GitHub!
 I am a versatile software engineer with expertise in mobile development, web technologies, and IoT solutions.
 My passion is creating innovative and seamless experiences that bridge the gap between software and hardware.